 And this vegetarian sandwich would be one that I would enjoy while reading a book, taking a walk in the woods or picnicking.

 I discovered pressed sandwiches years ago and have played with ingredients, bread types and ingredient variations ever since.
 They are versatile in that they pack easy and feed a small crowd.

-Thing is, you don’t need a panini press to make this.
+Thing is, there’s no need for a panini press to make this pressed sandwich.
 It’s a cold sandwich, snugly wrapped in plastic wrap then placed in the fridge and weighed down with something heavy like box wine, or a cast iron skillet.
 It needs to rest for a few hours or overnight in the fridge.
 Flavor improves with resting.